V-Sense/ACTION-Net/README.md

 Our codes are built based on previous repos [TSN](https://github.com/yjxiong/temporal-segment-networks), [TSM](https://github.com/mit-han-lab/temporal-shift-module) and [TEA](https://github.com/Phoenix1327/tea-action-recognition)

 ## Pretrained models
 Currently, we do not provide the pretrained models since we reconstruct the structure and rename our modules of ACTION for public release.
-It shoule be able to get the similar performance indicated in the paper using the codes provided above.
+It should be able to get the similar performance indicated in the paper using the codes provided above.